 |Conductive sewing thread|

-Whenever you want to upload a program to a Digispark card, you will need to unplug it from the computer.
+Whenever you want to upload a program to a Digispark board, you will need to unplug it from the computer.
 Then tap Upload.
-After compiling the program, a message prompts you to connect your card.
+After compiling the program, a message prompts you to connect your board.
 You have 60 seconds to plug it in.
-As soon as the card is detected, the program flashes.
+As soon as the board is detected, the program flashes.
 The program starts at the end of the operation.

-If the ATTiny microcontroller is tempting you now and you have nice electronics clothing projects, know that you can find similar cards at major manufacturers.
-At Adafruit, the Gemma card has a USB port for programming and a JST connector for adding a LiPo battery.
-Sparkfun markets the LilyTiny, a very compact card (diameter 20mm) but more complicated and more expensive to program.
+If the ATTiny microcontroller is tempting you now and you have nice electronics clothing projects, know that you can find similar boards at major manufacturers.
+At Adafruit, the Gemma board has a USB port for programming and a JST connector for adding a LiPo battery.
+Sparkfun markets the LilyTiny, a very compact board (diameter 20mm) but more complicated and more expensive to program.
 An AVR programmer, IC Test Clip for SOIC8 Pins and Dupont cables must be purchased.

 Problem with macOS X